DCFApixels/DragonECS/README.md

 | Languages: | [Русский](https://github.com/DCFApixels/DragonECS/blob/main/README-RU.md) | [English(WIP)](https://github.com/DCFApixels/DragonECS) |
 | :--- | :--- | :--- |

 The [ECS](https://en.wikipedia.org/wiki/Entity_component_system) Framework aims to maximize usability, modularity, extensibility and performance of dynamic entity changes.
 Without code generation and dependencies.
 Inspired by [LeoEcs](https://github.com/Leopotam/ecslite).

+> [!IMPORTANT]
+> And a Happy New Year.

 > [!WARNING]
 > The project is a work in progress, API may change.
 >